Early Access to Medicines For Unmet Needs: A Brief Review of Regulation in Selected Markets

 US and EU As Baseline

 Early access pathways for biomedical product marketing approval have attracted substantial attention, as Sarepta Therapeutics’ drug Exondys (eteplirsen) gained accelerated approval based on clinical data from just 12 patients.
 “Breakthrough” and “Fast-Track” are frequently heard buzzwords in the pharmaceutical arena.
-Looking at development times of up to 17 years from early R&D to product approval with further two years for pricing and reimbursement, it appears that the biopharmaceutical industry is rather “Slow-Track”.
+Looking at development times of up to 17 years from early R&D to product approval with a further two years for pricing and reimbursement, it appears that the biopharmaceutical industry is rather “Slow-Track”.
 Despite significant advances in medical science, there are still numerous patients without appropriate treatment options.

 In the US, four “expedited” or “conditional” pathways for novel products for serious diseases or unmet medical need are available: Fast Track designation (FT), Breakthrough Therapy designation (BTD), Priority Review designation (PR), and Accelerated Approval pathway (AA).
 Characteristics and distinguishing elements of these pathways have been well described by the FDA in a 2014 “Guidance for Industry: Expedited Programs for Serious Conditions — Drugs and Biologics”.
 Proposed benefits include increased levels of communication and commitment between the FDA and product sponsors, greater roles for surrogate endpoints, transfer of burden of evidence generation from pre- to post-authorisation phases, and shortened review timelines.
 In 2012, the FDA launched BTD to facilitate and expedite the development and review of new drugs for serious or life-threatening conditions.
 Following the FDA’s designation of a product in a defined indication as breakthrough, the developer benefits from: